Bleuje/interactive-physarum/README.md

 It is implemented with openFrameworks and the simulations run on GPU with compute shaders.

-Please check out 36 Points by Sage Jenson first: https://www.sagejenson.com/36points/ Press 0-9, A-Z for different Points (different simulation parameters).
+Please check out 36 Points by Sage Jenson (mxsage) first: https://www.sagejenson.com/36points/ Press 0-9, A-Z for different Points (different simulation parameters).

 ### License: